 3. Spooky Gold Halloween Tree

-This gold tree could look shiny and elegant for Christmas, but just look how spooky it can be with the inclusion of spiders and a strategically placed hockey mask.
+This gold tree could look shiny and elegant for Christmas, but I love the spooky vibes from the inclusion of spiders and the strategically placed hockey mask.
+It’s a festive display with a spine-chilling aesthetic.

 4. Simple Halloween Tree with Pumpkin Decorations

 You don’t have to spend a lot of money or create an elaborate tree to make a Halloween Tree.
-Simply put up your normal artificial Christmas Tree and decorate with pumpkin decorations you can easily find at the dollar store.
-I love using the witch’s hat as the tree topper.
+Simply put up your normal artificial Christmas Tree and decorate with faux pumpkins you can easily find at the dollar store.
+I love using the witch’s hat at the top of the tree.

 5. Nightmare Before Christmas Tree